-Radon in water becomes a problem when the gas escapes the water as it enters your Harvard home through faucets, showers, bathtubs and washing machines.
+Radon in water becomes a problem when the gas escapes the water as it enters your home through faucets, showers, bathtubs and washing machines.
 As radon is a colorless, odorless, tasteless element, the need for a water test is all the more critical.
-Radon is a radioactive gas which comes from the natural decay of uranium found in nearly all soils. (for more information about this topic, see the following link: Radon in Massachusetts.
-To remove radon in water, a properly designed system that agitates the radon gas out of the water then vents it safely outside of the home is a proven, effective approach to correcting this problem.
+Radon is a radioactive gas which comes from the natural decay of uranium found in nearly all soils.
+To remove radon from well water, a properly designed system that agitates the radon gas out of the water then vents it safely outside of the home is a proven, effective approach to correcting this problem.

 Your home may trap radon inside where it can build up in concentration.
 Any home may have a radon in water or radon in air problem; new and old homes, well-sealed and drafty homes, and homes with or without basements.
-RADON typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation, even ones you cannot see.
+Radon typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation, even ones you cannot see.
 It can also get into your home through well water when you turn on your shower and other water using points inside your home.
-Radon in water is not an uncommon occurrence in Harvard wells.
 The EPA recommended action level for remediation is 4,000 pico curries per liter as of this writing, with indications that this level may be reduced.
+See below for state guidelines. (for more information on radon, see the link: Radon in Massachusetts)

 Any home may have a radon problem from such sources as: